-The Riyad Al Jarei Fund (the "Fund") is a fund of funds managed through an agreement between Riyad Capital (the "Fund Manager") and the investors in the Fund (the "Unit Holders").
-The Fund is an openended public holding fund that invests in underlying funds of various asset classes.
-The objective of the fund is to provide investors with high long-term capital growth by investing on average 80% in local and global equity funds while on average 20% of the fund are invested in fixed income and money market funds.
-The fund exhibits a high-risk profile.
+The Riyad Al Mutawazen Fund (the "Fund") is a fund of funds managed through an agreement between Riyad Capital (the "Fund Manager") and the investors in the Fund (the "Unitholders").
+The Fund is an open-ended public holding fund that invests in underlying funds of various asset classes.
+The objective of the fund is to provide investors with a balance between long-term capital growth and capital preservation by investing on average 40% in local and global equity funds while on average 60% of the fund are invested in fixed income and money market funds.
+The fund exhibits a medium risk profile.